ARM-software/abi-aa/aaelf64/aaelf64.rst

 On-demand dynamic linking constrains the code sequences that can be generated for a PLT entry.
 Specifically, there is a requirement from the dynamic linker for certain registers to contain certain values.
 Typically these are:

-- The address or index of the of not-yet-linked PLT entry.
+- The address or index of the not-yet-linked PLT entry.

 - The return address of the call to the PLT entry.